 On-Time Delivery Rate

-Another useful metric to consider when choosing a carrier is the rate of on-time delivery.
+Another useful metric to evaluate freight services is the rate of on-time delivery.
 This statistic keeps track of how often a freight carrier successfully delivers cargo within the quoted timeframe.
 While unpredictable weather, interlining and other holdups pose a threat to on-time deliveries, the best carriers will take these possibilities into account when quoting transit time and deliver with consistency.
 When considering a company’s on-time delivery rate, look for a mark somewhere above 90%.
 Company’s reaching the 90% mark or higher may be considered reliable.

 Create a Bill of Lading (BOL)